kpoilly/Multilayer-Perceptron/README.md

 ## Description:
    This project focuses on implementing a Multilayer Perceptron (MLP) from scratch for binary classification of breast cancer diagnosis.
-   Learn core concepts like backpropagation and gradient descent, evaluate model performance using binary cross-entropy, and explore advanced optimization techniques.
+   Learn core concepts like backpropagation and gradient descent, evaluate model performance using binary cross-entropy, and explore advanced optimization techniques like Adam optimizer and more.

 ## Programs: